We have access to high quality research facilities across our hospital sites and at partners’ sites, including Newcastle University.

-It is the only BRC in the country to focus on the conversion of lab-based research into practical and meaningful benefits for patients, the public and the health and care system.
+It is the only BRC in the country to focus on the conversion of lab-based research in ageing and long-term conditions into practical and meaningful benefits for patients, the public and the health and care system.

-Research subjects include: dementia, liver disease, musculoskeletal disease, neuromuscular disease, skin and oral disease.
+Research themes include: dementia, liver disease, musculoskeletal disease, neuromuscular disease, skin and oral disease.

 National Institute for Health Research (NIHR) Patient Recruitment Centre: Newcastle

 The Patient Recruitment Centre (PRC): Newcastle focuses on research in common, chronic conditions and contribute to improving our regional population health.